Homeless Assistance Exceptions

 Rule

-An eligible AU may receive HA once every 12 months for one incident of continuous homelessness that is caused by the same specific circumstances.
+An eligible Assistance Unit (AU) may receive Homeless Assistance (HA) once every 12 months for one incident of continuous homelessness that is caused by the same specific circumstances.
 The 12-month period begins on the day the first payment of either TS or PH is issued and ends 12 months later.
 Once the instance of homelessness is resolved, the AU is not eligible for any further HA payments until the next 12-month period, unless an exception is met.

 Exceptions